 Single Leg Step Overs

-Working on combining both footwork speed and leg strength next.
+Working on combining both footwork speed and leg strength with the next boxing footwork drills.
 This also brings an element of upper body movement too, once again helping with your synchronisation between hands and feet.

 The drill: Start with your left foot on the stepper and your right foot planted on the floor to the right side.
 Jump to your left and bring your left foot to the floor and place your right foot on the stepper.
 Then return to your initial position in the opposite direction.
 Use the momentum from each of your side jumps to propel the next as quickly as possible.